 His life can be briefly summarised from his books as follows.
-Born into an upper-class family in Guernsey, he was educated at Lancing, where, aged nearly fifteen, he first fell in love with a boy.
+Born into an upper-class family living during his early childhood in Guernsey, he was educated at Lancing, where, aged nearly fifteen, he first fell in love with a boy.
 His first sexual experience was with one in 1914, just after signing up to serve in the First World War.
 He became a journalist in about 1923.
 His first long time abroad was from 1928 to 1933 in Geneva and Germany, where he became briefly an unmilitant communist and tried to stir interest in Britain in what he witnessed of the growing threat of National Socialism.
 Back in London he was briefly imprisoned for a liaison, which drove him to spend 1937-41 abroad in Morocco.
 Thereafter, two further brushes with the law in England were, with hindsight, a good thing for him (and the reader!), as they finally convinced him England was not the place to live for one who could not help loving boys, and impelled him to become a foreign correspondent, which he remained from 1947 to 1958, living in a wide range of countries.
 Thereafter, he retired to Italy, where he began writing his first autobiography, The World, the Flesh and Myself, in 1960.

 The writer Colin Spencer, who knew him in his old age, described him thus in his introduction to the 1985 republication of The World, the Flesh and Myself: “To be in his company was to be more energetically alive in every way—the observations were more pertinent, the wit sharper, the fantasies wilder, while the criticisms could be devastating in their mordant, savage fun.
 Michael was in fact, a kind of gourmet of life.
 Not in the exterior way at all; he had no time for appearances, he looked like a tramp, lived off a pittance and would boil some potatoes and open a tin of stewed steak with a bottle of plonk for lunch.
 But he had a fastidious taste in the qualities of the mind and spirit, he read widely and loved going to the Reading Room of the British Museum.
 He spoke German, French and Italian and picked up a smattering of many other languages, which always helped in the endless and persistent search for the boy companion.
 That was the most urgent quest of all.
 In old age his camel-like head would be fixed in a grimace of such anguish and gloom if there was no current boy to mother and fuss over.
 But those times were rare.
 It always astonished me how Michael would land on some obscure, small island and within hours a dusky beauty with an ivory smile would be proudly walking at his side.”